preet/preet.github.io/index.md

 ####**prismatic**
 *(C++, Qt4->Qt5, Boost, Android/JNI)*
 prismatic is a general plugin-based front end that was created in response to some of the ideas and experiences I picked up working on front end software.
-The current version has been actively developed for over 2 years and has seen many changes and updates.
-At present, its used as a platform to create other applications.
-I'm currently building an offline mapping application and a vehicle telemetry application on top of prismatic.
-Previous versions of prismatic supported BlackBerry OS(QNX), but the current focus is on Android.
+It was used as a platform to create other applications and a base for an offline mapping application and a vehicle telemetry application.

 ####**prismatic / Unnamed Mapping Application**
 A 3d mapping and navigation application based on data from the OpenStreetMap project.
 The application uses offline data so that maps are always available, even when a wireless or data connection isn't.
 The look and feel of the maps can be changed on the fly to allow for customization and improved accessibility (increased contrast, larger fonts, etc).